itissandeep98/SheroesSurvey/README.md

 - The ranking is given options.
 - Linkert

-● Authentication and auto-filling details of pre-registered Sheroes’ users.
+● Authentication and auto-filling details of pre-registered Sheroes' users.

 ● Captcha verification will be enabled to stop spamming.